 Meet our nonprofit partners!

-Awesome words about our nonprofit partners and what they do to conserve, protect and give back.
-RareWaters donates over $100,000 a year to great causes in the fly fishing community.
+We’re honored to work with organizations preserving, protecting, educating and giving back.
+RareWaters donates over $100,000 a year in cash and kind to great causes in the fly fishing community.

 Founded in Michigan in 1959, Trout Unlimited today is a national non-profit organization with 300,000 members and supporters dedicated to conserving, protecting and restoring North America’s coldwater fisheries and their watersheds.
 Our staff and volunteers work from coast to coast to protect, reconnect, restore and sustain trout and salmon habitat on behalf of today’s anglers and coming generations of sportsmen and women who value the connection between healthy, intact habitat and angling opportunity.